Panning for Gold: Expanding Domain-Specific Knowledge Graphs with General Knowledge: Conclusion and Future Work

-This paper introduces domain-Specific knowledge graph fusion (DKGF), a novel task aimed at enriching specialized knowledge graphs with general knowledge while overcoming the challenges of relevance ambiguity and granularity misalignment.
-To address these issues, we propose \ourmodel, a neuro-symbolic framework based on the \emph{Fact-as-Program} paradigm. \ourmodel treats knowledge fusion as an executable logical process, employing neuro-symbolic execution to infer deep relevance and a target space grounding mechanism to calibrate knowledge granularity.
-We also establish the first standardized evaluation suite with two new benchmark datasets.
-Extensive experiments demonstrate that \ourmodel effectively bridges domain barriers to achieve superior fusion performance.
-In the future, we plan to enhance the framework by integrating LLMs to further improve the interpretability and reasoning depth of the neuro-symbolic execution process.
+In this paper, we formalize the task of \emph{Domain-specific Knowledge Graph Fusion} (DKGF), addressing the critical need to systematically enrich specialized KGs using the breadth of general knowledge bases.
+To tackle the core challenges of domain relevance ambiguity and cross-domain granularity misalignment, we propose \ourmodel, a neuro-symbolic framework centered on a simple and effective \emph{Fact-as-Program} paradigm.
+By treating fusion as an executable logical process, \ourmodel leverages neuro-symbolic execution to transcend surface-level similarities and utilizes target space grounding to ensure semantic and structural alignment within the DKG.
+To facilitate research in this new direction, we establish the first standardized evaluation suite comprising six benchmark datasets with 21 configurations.
+Our extensive experimental results demonstrate that \ourmodel significantly outperforms baseline methods, effectively bridging the gap between general and domain-specific representations.